Giving choices can be a great way to get kids to listen if done correctly. We’ll examine best practices and examples to get you started!

 My son woke up cranky, dragging himself through his morning routine.
 He complained about his oatmeal and lay limp as I got him dressed for the day.
 He balked when he had to stop assembling his puzzles so we could leave the house for an errand.
-And when it was time to put on a jacket, he refused.
+And when it was time to put on a shirt, he refused.

-5 mistakes when giving kids choices
+5 mistakes when giving choices

-While I’m a fan of giving choices, I also recognize that plenty of mistakes can crop up when we don’t apply this tactic correctly.
-From being ineffective to making things worse, giving choices can backfire if you make these following mistakes:
+I’m a fan of giving choices when done correctly.
+Plenty of mistakes can creep up when we don’t apply this tactic correctly.
+From being ineffective to making things worse, take a look at these 5 mistakes to avoid: